Dennis Morgan: Teamed with Jack Carson

 Morgan was teamed with fellow Wisconsinite Jack Carson in One More Tomorrow (1946).
 Warners liked them as a combination, seeing them as similar to Bing Crosby and Bob Hope at Paramount.
-In the words of Shipman, the films would feature "Morgan as the easy-going singer who always got the girl and Carson as the loud-mouthed but cowardly braggard-comic who was given the air.
+In the words of Shipman, the films would feature "Morgan as the easy-going singer who always got the girl and Carson as the loud-mouthed but cowardly braggart-comic who was given the air.
 No one thought they were Hope and Crosby, least of all themselves."
 They were reunited in Two Guys from Milwaukee (1946) and The Time, the Place and the Girl (1946).

 Without Carson, Morgan made a Western, Cheyenne (1946), a musical My Wild Irish Rose (1947), and To the Victor (1948).
-In 1947 he was voted Singer of the Year.
+In 1947, he was voted Singer of the Year.

 He was back with Carson for Two Guys from Texas (1948) then made One Sunday Afternoon (1948) with Janis Paige.
 He and Carson were in It's a Great Feeling (1949) with Doris Day.
 Exhibitors voted him the 21st most popular star in the US for 1948.

 Morgan made The Lady Takes a Sailor (1949) then Perfect Strangers (1950) with Rogers and Pretty Baby (1950) with Betsy Drake.
 He made a Western Raton Pass (1950), and a musical Painting the Clouds with Sunshine (1951).
-He supported Joan Crawford in This Woman Is Dangerous (1952) then went back to Westerns with Cattle Town (1952).
+He supported Joan Crawford in This Woman Is Dangerous (1952).

+Jack L. Warner wanted to terminate Dennis Morgan's expensive contract with Warner Bros., and assigned Morgan to Cattle Town (1952), a quickie western to be produced by B-movie specialist Bryan Foy.
+The director was silent-era veteran Noel M. Smith, known as a fast-and-cheap director who staged reckless action scenes.
+Jack Warner was certain that Morgan would refuse the strenuous assignment and break the contract, but Morgan refused to forfeit his salary.
+He reported for work as scheduled, made the film for Smith, and collected his customary salary.
 After that his contract with Warners ended.

-Morgan later said "my mistake was I stayed at one studio too long.
+Morgan later said, "My mistake was, I stayed at one studio too long.
 Another mistake: I turned down early television, believing then... that people should pay to see us."

 Later career

 He appeared in sporadic television guest roles in the 1950s, including the ABC religion anthology series, Crossroads, in the 1955 episode "The Gambler" and as Senator-designate Fairchild in an episode of the dramatic anthology series Stage 7, titled "Press Conference" in 1955.

-Morgan made films for Sam Katzman, The Gun That Won the West (1955) and Uranium Boom (1956) and went to RKO for Pearl of the South Pacific (1956).
+Morgan made films for Columbia's low-budget producer Sam Katzman, The Gun That Won the West (1955) and Uranium Boom (1956) and went to RKO for Pearl of the South Pacific (1956).
 He was cast as Dennis O'Finn in the 1958 episode "Bull in a China Shop" on Alfred Hitchcock Presents.
 In 1959, Morgan appeared as a regular, Dennis Chase, in eleven episodes of the crime drama, 21 Beacon Street, with Joanna Barnes and Brian Kelly.